Crises come when they're least expected, which is why a crisis communication plan is a necessity for every company.

 Sometimes you may have a crisis occurring, but it isn't on the front page of the news or going viral on social media.
 Instead, it's silently affecting your customers and causing churn, but you're unaware of it because you're not gathering enough feedback from your customers.

 Gathering feedback is an excellent way to prevent a crisis.
 That's because it provides insight into how customers are feeling about your business.
 This allows you to spot major roadblocks before they escalate into a crisis.
-And, it gives customers an opportunity to share negative criticism that you can use to improve other customers' experiences.
+And, it allows customers to share negative criticism that you can use to improve other customers' experiences.

 When faced with an unhappy or escalated customer, our success team recognizes this as a chance to collect customer feedback.
-They begin interactions by asking customers to review their experience and discuss any elements that were unsatisfactory.
+They begin interactions by asking customers to review their experience and discuss any unsatisfactory elements.
 This helps our team create actionable steps that they can use to align themselves with the customer's needs.

 Rachel Grewe, a HubSpot Customer Success rep, explains this strategy in the quote below.